 This is one of two posts about my love-hate experience with Farmville.com.
 Here, I share how my Farmville design pays tribute to a co-op based farming and crafting educational center that I would like to build.
 The actual Farmville experience is somewhat tangential for this post.
 The Farmville context is here primarily because being otherwise engaged in distracting activities like playing a brainless game occupies the part of my mind that is in overdrive and gives me a little dreaming space.
 So, with no more delay, here is a little trip into the vision of one player.

 I’ll share my co-op by beginning in the north at the top corner, continuing around the farm clockwise, and then finishing in the center.
-The general store and co-op in the southeast are the central theme of my vision and they contain the core features, so, if you are the “skip straight to desert” type, be sure to look there.
+The general store and co-op in the southeast are the central theme of my vision and they contain the core features, so, if you are the “skip straight to dessert” type, be sure to look there.

 To handle these issues, this program will be about adaptation and two-way communication.
 We will look to see how other programs achieve success and where they have failed and if they hold a relevant lesson for us.
 There is a new age in these programs.
 Some organizations are applying business skills and careful analysis to finding the best ways to create benefits and independence rather than dependency.
 Finding the promise and the success will be difficult, but it is more achievable than ever before.

 The stable is my “lemonade stand”.
 By that I mean that it represents an opportunity to make the best of things.
 I do not expect my co-op to actually have stables, but life is about unexpected opportunities and balancing focus with openness.
 The stable is here to remind me not to get too carried away in my vision to be able to see.
 In some ways this is the central point of my theme.
 There is a firm structure and a business plan that show up primarily in the co-op, but the stables really represent the mission statement.
 If life presents the co-op with stables and someway to manage them in a manner that benefits the program, there should be stables.
-If something else works, we need only to be able to see and say yes, to follow through an act on opportunity.
+If something else works, we need only to be able to see and say yes, to follow through and act on opportunity.

-Sometimes those things are big ticket items, but more often they are small, sometimes even broken.
-Often garage sale left overs make it on, I’ve even seen people put something as small as coupons or as nice as expensive event tickets on Freecycle.
+Sometimes those things are big ticket items, but more often they are small, Often they garage sale leftovers.
+I’ve seen people give away something as small as coupons, as nice as expensive event tickets on or as big as a boat.
 There is a sense of paying it forward and sometimes givers even offer to mail paper items.
-With Freecycle people respond to emails and can meet in a central location, but usually pick things up at the owner’s home.
+Givers and receivers can meet in a central location, but usually pick things up at the owner’s home.
 Since I’d be starting from scratch, I think a program of my own design with a central drop off point might create stronger benefits for this type of area in privacy and total miles driven by participants.
 I’ve recently heard of a tent in New York that is open 24 hours a day and based on the same principle.
 There is no need to provide security for the tent because everything is free and the tent is open 24 hours a day.
 Whether or not 24 hour access might be wise in the coop area would involve many considerations currently unknown.

-Moving south, as we approach the general store (my representation of the co-op); there are a well, a pump, and a water barrel all together, here to acknowledge the importance of water.
-All of the water on Earth has been recycled through natural earth filters time and again.
+Moving south, as we approach the general store (my representation of the co-op); there are a well, a pump, and a water barrel all together.
+They are here to acknowledge the importance of water.
+Water is life, and all of the water on Earth has been recycled through natural earth filters time and again.
 How we use water and how we conserve and care for it, whether or not we allow it to clean itself before reuse, whether or not we use water from aquifers faster than natural processes can refill it, all will dictate our future for many generations to come.
 Somewhere on my co-op there will be a large mural depicting a local river with a quote that closes one of my favorite books, A River Runs Through It “Eventually, all things merge into one, and a river runs through it.
 The river was cut by the world’s great flood and runs over rocks from the basement of time.
 On some of the rocks are timeless raindrops.
 Under the rocks are the words, and some of the words are theirs.
 I am haunted by waters.”

 And now for my co-op!